breimanntools/aaanalysis/CONTRIBUTING.rst

 - **Tool**: Standalone classes that focus on specialized tasks, such as feature engineering for protein prediction.
   They feature `.run` and `.eval` methods to carry out the complete processing pipeline and generate various evaluation metrics.

-Both `Wrapper` and `Tool` classes come with supplementary plotting classes for visualization.
+The remaining classes should fulfill two further purposes, without being directly implemented using class inheritance.

+- **Data visualization**: Supplementary plotting classes for `Wrapper` and `Tool` classes, named accordingly using a `Plot` suffix (e.g., 'CPPPlot').
+These classes implement an `.eval` method to visualize the key evaluation measures.
+- **Analysis support**: Supportive pre-processing classes  for `Wrapper` and `Tool` classes.

 Function and Method Naming
 """"""""""""""""""""""""""